Halloween (2018 film): Box office

 Halloween grossed $159.3 million in the United States and Canada, and $100.6 million in other territories, for a total worldwide gross of $259.9 million.
 Deadline Hollywood calculated the net profit of the film to be $128.5 million, when factoring together all expenses and revenues.

 In the United States and Canada, Halloween was projected to gross $57–65 million from 3,928 theaters in its opening weekend.
 The film made $7.7 million from Thursday night previews, the fourth-highest ever for an R-rated horror film after It, It Chapter Two and Paranormal Activity 3.
-Halloween then grossed $33.3 million on its first day (including previews) and went on to debut to $76.2 million, marking the second-best ever opening weekend of October behind Venom, the biggest debut for Blumhouse, and the highest of the Halloween franchise.
+Halloween then grossed $33.3 million on its first day (including previews) and went on to debut to $76.2 million, marking the second-best ever opening weekend of October behind Venom, the biggest debut for Blumhouse at the time (later surpassed by Five Nights at Freddy's in 2023, also made by Blumhouse), and the highest of the Halloween franchise.
 Its opening performance was also the best-ever for a film starring a lead actress over 55 years old.
 With its weekend performance alone, the film became the highest-grossing of the franchise.
 The film dropped 58% in its second weekend but retained the top spot, grossing $32 million.
 After making $5.5 million on Halloween day (a Wednesday), the film then made $10.8 million in its third weekend, falling to fifth.

 Worldwide, it earned around $100 million, including $12–30 million from 21 markets internationally.
 It ended up having a global opening weekend of $90.5 million, including $14.3 million from outside the United States.
 The largest markets were Mexico ($5 million), Australia ($4.8 million), the United Kingdom ($3.6 million) and Russia ($1.8 million).
 The film made another $25.6 million from international markets in its second weekend, for a running total of $45.6 million.